From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for -TASEP

 Expanding $z_2$ the pole is now at $z_2=\alpha/q^2$ and a similar formula results from evaluating the residue.
-Repeating this procedure shows that $u(0;\vec{n})$ is given by the right-hand side of (\ref{eqn:halfeqid}) as desired. \end{proof}
+Repeating this procedure shows that $u(0;\vec{n})$ is given by the right-hand side of (\ref {eqnhalfeqid}) as desired. \end{pf*}